Skip to content

 What Is an Asset Depletion Mortgage?

-Think of it this way: instead of asking, “How much do you earn each year from work?” lenders ask, “How much could you reasonably draw from your assets if you needed to?”
+Think of it this way: instead of asking, “How much do you earn each year from work?” lenders ask, “How much qualifying income can your assets support?”

 Here’s how it works:

-• Lenders take the total value of your eligible assets—brokerage accounts, retirement accounts, mutual funds, ETFs, or even cash savings.
+• Lenders identify eligible assets such as brokerage accounts, retirement accounts, mutual funds, ETFs, and cash.

 Real-World Asset Depletion Mortgage Scenarios